Suburban Noize Records: History

 A majority of the label's merchandise and album sales are via the Internet and merchandising booths at live performances.
 The label relies heavily on word of mouth and underground promotion techniques.

 A feud in 2013 between the label's founders, Daddy X and Kevin Zinger, put the label in limbo for a few years.
-On April 9, 2019, it was announced that Suburban Noize was reforming with Madchild, Kottonmouth Kings, Hed PE, Swollen Members, Big B, Chucky Chuck of DGAF, Saint Dog, UnderRated of Potluck and Moonshine Bandits.
+On April 9, 2019, it was announced that Suburban Noize was reforming with Madchild, Hed PE, Swollen Members, Big B, Chucky Chuck of DGAF, Saint Dog, UnderRated of Potluck.

 On November 1, 2019, it was announced that Whitney Peyton had signed to Suburban Noize.

 On May 1, 2020, it was announced that San Diego rapper Obnoxious had signed to the label.

-On April 6, 2021, it was announced that Dropout Kings had signed to Subnoize.
+On April 6, 2021, it was announced that Dropout Kings had signed to Suburban Noize.

+On October 24, 2023, Stacc Styles signed to Suburban Noize and on January 18, 2024, it was announced.
+Stacc Styles released the album 'Live Your Best Life' on June 21, 2024.